hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/t-sql-statements/3-table.md

 GO
 ```

-The `SELECT` query on the 'EMPLOYEE' table will display the structure of the table 'EMPLOYEE' with no rows in it.
+The `SELECT` query on the 'EMPLOYEE' table displays the structure of the table 'EMPLOYEE' with no rows in it.

 ![table structure remains](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/database-mssql/t-sql/table-truncated.png)